 Cerenia (maropitant citrate) is used to treat vomiting caused by canine motion sickness and medication-induced vomiting.
-It’s the first and only FDA-approved anti-vomiting medication.
+It’s the first and only FDA-approved anti-vomiting medication for dogs.
 Due to the nature of maropitant citrate, it is very effective in most cases and is very safe for your dog.
+Let’s take an in-depth look at Cerenia for dogs: dosage by weight.

 Many are drawn to Cerenia as an effective treatment for vomiting as it is non-sedating, administered only once a day, and is fast-acting with 24-hour efficacy.
 Maropitant is also dosed by weight.
-This means it’s tailored to your dog and gives them the best option for relieving negative symptoms from vomiting.
+This means it’s tailored to your dog and gives pups the best relief from negative symptoms caused by vomiting.

-Whether you’re about to go on a road trip with your dog or you’re preparing for an upcoming surgery, Cerenia is there to help you and your dog along the way.
-We do always recommend you consult a veterinarian if you’re unsure of how much Cerenia to give your dog.
+Whether you’re about to go on a road trip with your dog or you’re preparing for an upcoming surgery, Cerenia is available to help you and your dog along the way.
+Of course, we always recommend you consult a veterinarian if you’re unsure of how much Cerenia to give your dog.

 Cerenia Dosage for Dogs